yolo-sh/agent-container/README.md

 The `network manager` lets you access the services that run in the environment container network.

-The `gRPC server`, on the other hand, is used to enable communication with the [agent](https://github.com/yolo-sh/agent) (via a shared unix socket `/yolo-config/agent-container-grpc.sock`).
+The `gRPC server`, on the other hand, is used to enable communication with the [host agent](https://github.com/yolo-sh/agent) (via a shared unix socket `/yolo-config/agent-container-grpc.sock`).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/1233275/187863602-775b14db-f88d-4bfd-9b0b-c543643d020e.png" alt="infra" />